 - A Bachelor’s degree is preferred.

-- Requires prior healthcare coding experience that demonstrates an understanding of the required knowledge, skills and abilities.
+- Requires three (3) years of acute care/or outpatient coding experience that demonstrates an understanding of the required knowledge, skills and abilities.

 - Requires the ability to pass a coding exam prior to hire.

 - Must have certification as either RHIA, RHIT, CCS, or CPC.